AJbeetle/VFilms/README.md

 # VFilms
 A Creative Agency Website.
-Servicing Filming, Braning and Art.
+Services :  Filming, Braning and Art.

+Application State : Static Website, No Scroll, UnderDevPages - Services and Contact